Kuldip Singh Chandpuri

-Brigadier Kuldip Singh Chandpuri MVC, VSM (22 November 1940 – 17 November 2018) was a decorated Indian Army officer.
-He is known for his leadership in the Battle of Longewala during the Indo-Pakistani War of 1971, for which he was awarded the Maha Vir Chakra, the second highest Indian military decoration, by the Indian government.
+Brigadier Kuldip Singh Chandpuri, (22 November 1940 – 17 November 2018) was a decorated General Officer in the Indian Army.
+He is known for his bravery and leadership in the Battle of Longewala during the India–Pakistan war of 1971, for which he was awarded the Maha Vir Chakra, the second highest Indian military decoration, by the Indian government.
 The 1997 Hindi film Border was based on the battle, with his role played by Sunny Deol.
 He was a councillor in the Chandigarh Municipal Corporation from 2006 to 2011.

 Early life

-Kuldip Singh Chandpuri was born on 22 November 1940 in a Sikh family in Montgomery, Punjab, British India (now in Punjab, Pakistan).
+Kuldip Singh Chandpuri was born on 22 November 1940 in a Sikh Gurjar family in Montgomery, Punjab, British India (now in Punjab, Pakistan).
 His family then moved to their native village, Chandpur Rurki, in Balachaur.
 He was an active member of the NCC and cleared the NCC examination when he graduated from the Government College, Hoshiarpur in 1962.
 Chandpuri was the third generation in his family who have served in the Indian Army as officers.
 Both his younger uncles were flying officers in the Indian Air Force.
 Chandpuri was the only child of his parents.

 Career

 In 1963, Chandpuri was commissioned from the Officers Training Academy, Chennai into the 3rd battalion, Punjab Regiment (3rd Punjab), which is one of the oldest and one of the most highly decorated regiments of the Indian Army.
-He took part in the Indo-Pakistani War of 1965 in the western sector.
+He took part in the India–Pakistan war of 1965 in the western sector.
 After the war, he served in the United Nations Emergency Force (UNEF) in Gaza (Egypt) for a year.
 He also served twice as an instructor at the prestigious Infantry School in Mhow, Madhya Pradesh.

 Battle of Longewala

-Kuldip Singh Chandpuri was a major in 23 Punjab when the Pakistan Army attacked the Longewala post in Rajasthan, India, early in the Indo-Pakistani War of 1971.
+Kuldip Singh Chandpuri was a Major in 23 Punjab when the Pakistan Army attacked the Longewala post in Rajasthan, India, early in the India–Pakistan war of 1971.
 Chandpuri with his company of 120 soldiers and a small contingent of BSF defended the post, in spite of considerable odds, against the 2000-3000 strong assault force of the Pakistani 51st Infantry Brigade, backed by the 22nd Armored Regiment.
 Chandpuri and his company held the Pakistanis at bay for a full night until the Indian Air Force arrived to provide air support in the morning.

 Chandpuri inspired his men, moving from bunker to bunker, encouraging them to beat back the enemy until reinforcements arrived.
 Chandpuri and his men inflicted heavy casualties on the enemy and forced them to retreat, leaving behind twelve tanks.
 For his conspicuous gallantry and leadership, Chandpuri was awarded the Maha Vir Chakra (MVC) by the government of India.

 Chandpuri retired from the army as a brigadier.